Jerry-Shaw/Nervsys/README.md

     The keys in "LOAD" section point to the first level subfolders, while the setting values point to the functions which will be called when the subfolder is being accessed.
     "__construct" will be called if no function has been specified in the values.
-    Sub-array settings are allowed in this section, to call multiple functions.
+    Setting in array is allowed to call multiple functions.
     Required arguments will be automatically passed.
     All returned values will be captured when exist.